What is the UH-STC Pre-pharmacy Cooperative Program?

 - Maintain a full-time Fall and Spring student status (minimum of 12 credit hours) including a minimum of one (1) science course each semester unless the student has completed all of the science courses required of the program.
 The student may have one semester of less than full time status while completing pre-requisite courses.

-- Earn an Associate of Science Degree from South Texas.
+- Earn an Associate of Science Degree from South Texas College.

 - Attained a minimum score of 60% or greater on the composite section of the PCAT and submit score officially to UHCOP.